Option pricing in exponential L\'evy models with transaction costs: The model

-With this model we can compute two option prices: the price for the writer and the price for the buyer.
-These prices are defined, respectively, as the amount required to get the same maximal expected utility of the wealth of the option-free portfolio.
-To compute the option price, it is necessary to solve two portfolio optimization problems: the problem without the option and the problem with the option. \begin{definition} The writer price is the value $p^w>0$ such that
+The option price for the writer (buyer), is defined as the amount of cash to add (subtract) to the bank account of the portfolio containing the option, such that the maximal expected utility of final wealth of the writer (buyer) is the same he could get with the zero-option portfolio. \begin{definition} The writer price is the value $p^w>0$ such that

 and the buyer price is the value $p^b>0$ such that

 \end{definition}